lastunicorn/WixQ/README.md

 The intention is to create small and very specific tutorials that focus on only one aspect.

 # Projects
 Below is a list of the projects contained in this repo.
-Each one is the answer to a question.
+Each one is the answer to one question.

 ## DeployFiles
 - Q: How to deploy files?